 For years we’ve heard from scientists, particular those near the start of their career, that taking part in I’m a Scientist is effective experiential learning – ‘on the job’ training for communication skills and a ‘crash course in scicomm’ and public engagement.

-It’s a personal space for researchers to reflect on their engagement as it’s happening (a key part of learning theory) during I’m a Scientist, improving the quality of future engagement activities.
+The Academy acts a personal space for researchers to reflect on their engagement as it’s happening (a key part of learning theory) during I’m a Scientist, improving the quality of future engagement activities.

-Academy Zone includes:
+IAS Academy includes:

 - Engagement in online reflection with peers and facilitators

-- Building awareness of effective public engagement practice
+- Building understanding of public engagement fundamentals

 - Personal development of communication skills